jvuletich/Cuis/ListOfCuisPackages.md

  Still 1 test failing.

 *  https://github.com/pmon/Cuis-ProfStef
-   ProfStef for Cuis Smalltalk
+   ProfStef for Cuis Smalltalk.
-   Does not work; 15 tests run, 6 passed, 9 errors
+   Does not work; 15 tests run, 6 passed, 9 errors.

 * https://github.com/davidgraham/Cuis-WebClient
   Port from http://www.squeaksource.com/WebClient.html
-  tested by Germán Arduino, far from being usable
+  Tested by Germ√°n Arduino, far from being usable

 * https://github.com/pbella/Cuis-Ports
 These are various Smalltalk packages that have been ported to Cuis.
 Where possible, the original source that the package is based on has been noted in this document as well as in the package description field.